achmad-dev/vlc_remote_network/network/docs/readme.md

 ```

 ## also make sure that your router don't have ap isolation
-diable ap isolation on your router
+disable ap isolation on your router